-No. Shopify backs up the entire platform, but it cannot restore your account data.
+No. Shopify backs up the entire platform but cannot restore your account data.
 Users of Shopify are responsible for protecting their account-level data under the Shared Responsibility Model.

 Does Shopify do automatic backups?

-No. Shopify Does not back up the entire platform in an automatics way.
+No. Shopify Does not back up the entire platform in an automatic way.

 How do I export my Shopify site?